Vinegar Coleslaw (No Mayo!)

 Instructions

-• In a small mixing bowl or measuring cup, whisk together red wine vinegar, vegetable oil, kosher salt, black pepper and sugar until sugar and salt dissolves.
-This step is important so that you don’t get grainy bits of undissolved sugar or salt in your coleslaw.
+• In a small mixing bowl or measuring cup, whisk together the 1/3 cup red wine vinegar, 3 tablespoon vegetable oil, 1 teaspoon Kosher salt, 1/2 teaspoon ground black pepper and sugar until 2 tablespoons sugar and salt dissolves.
+This step is important so that you don't get grainy bits of undissolved sugar or salt in your coleslaw.

-• Pour over coleslaw mix.
+• Pour over the 14 ounces coleslaw mix.
 Toss well.
 I find that using forks works best for coleslaw.

 • Cover and refrigerate for 1-24 hours.
 If you remember to toss it every few hours, great, if not, it will be fine.